microsoft/coyote/docs/tutorials/actors/test-failover.md

 ```

 And so it missed the fact it might be negative.
 The fix is easy, just change this condition to `<=`
 and the bug goes away.
-The fact that such a tricky bug was found so quickly shows the power of
+The fact that such a bug was found shows the usefulness of the failover
-using the Coyote state machine programming model together with the `coyote test` tool.
+testing strategy.

 ### Testing the scheduling of highly asynchronous operations